Estonian pavilion

-Estonian pavilion houses Estonia's national representation during Venice Biennale arts festivals.
+The Estonian pavilion houses Estonia's national representation during the Venice Biennale arts festivals.

-Outside of the central, international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
-Nations that own their pavilion buildings, such as the 30 housed on the Giardini della Biennale, are responsible for their own upkeep and construction costs as well.
+Outside the central international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
+Nations that own their pavilion buildings, such as the 30 housed in the Giardini della Biennale, are responsible for their own upkeep and construction costs.
 Nations without dedicated buildings create pavilions in venues throughout the city.
-Estonia doesn't have a special building for the pavilion and therefore throughout the years the exhibitions have been located in various places across Venice.
+Estonia does not have a dedicated building for its pavilion; therefore, over the years, the exhibitions have been located in various places across Venice.
 In 2019, the Estonian pavilion was located on the island of Giudecca.
-For the 59th Venice biennale, the Dutch pavilion, historically located at Giardini, offered its pavilion, designed by Gerrit Rietveld, to Estonia.
+For the 59th Venice Biennale, the Dutch pavilion, historically located at the Giardini, offered its pavilion, designed by Gerrit Rietveld, to Estonia.

-Estonian Centre for Contemporary Art has been the official organiser of the Estonian pavilion since 1999.
-The exhibition for the Estonian pavilion is selected through an open call and the winner is decided by an international jury.
+The Estonian Centre for Contemporary Art has been the official organiser of the Estonian pavilion since 1999.
+The exhibition for the Estonian pavilion is selected through an open call, and the winner is decided by an international jury.
 Estonian participation at the Venice Biennale is supported by the Ministry of Culture.